 A client-side script can send events like keypresses or mouse clicks and the web browser can execute them and for example change the web page's appearance, without sending data back to a web server in an HTTP request and getting a new page in a response.

 DOM-based cross-site scripting is not a server side vulnerabilities because it is a vulnerability in the code being executed on the victim’s web browser, also known as client-side code.
 Therefore server side mitigations will not work.
-To protect your users and your business’ reputation from the damage of DOM-based XSS, you need to scan your web applications with a DOM XSS scanner.
+To protect your users and your business’ reputation from the damage of DOM-based XSS, you need to scan your web applications with a DOM XSS scanner - the Netsparker web vulnerability scanner.

 Netsparker can detect DOM-based XSS vulnerabilities no matter what technologies your web application is built with.
 Even more, its exclusive Proof-Based Scanning™ technology means every finding is a real threat, and not a false positive.
 This means that vulnerabilities are automatically exploited in a safe and read only manner, and a proof of exploit is shown in the scan results.
 These proof of exploits highlight the payload used in the HTTP request to exploit the DOM XSS vulnerability, and also the impact the exploited vulnerability had on the web application.